 - Look at your social media:

 We are in a digital age.
 We have LinkedIn, Research Gate, Twitter, WordPress and many more social media outlets.
 Social media is everywhere which means that you have a higher chance of finding potential mentors.
-Why do you think I started blogging?
-Blogging is a way I can express myself and help other women in STEM.
+I started Mademoiselle Scientist as a way to share resources and help the next generation of scientists.
 The good thing about social media is that you can to talk people from around the world.
-I have talked to women in STEM that have given me great career advice and insight on things I never really thought about.
+I have talked to scientists who have given me great career advice and insight on things I never really thought about.

 - Informational Interviews:

 So far my informational interviews have been well worth it.
 The good thing about informational interviews is that it will encourage you to push yourself and put yourself out there.
-At first this was hard for me.
-The thing that helped me shake that nervousness was to just go for it and realize I had to get out of my comfort zone.
-The worse the person could say was no.
+The worse the person could say was no. I recommend going on informational interviews if you want to gain knowledge about a career or find a potential mentor.
+You never know where they will lead.

 - Mentoring Programs: